Diploma in Enrolled Nursing (Level 5)

 Your nursing career starts here

 Start your healthcare career as an Enrolled Nurse.
-This 18-month diploma is an NZQA-approved qualification designed to prepare you for safe, competent, and culturally responsive practice.
+This 18-month full time diploma, located at our Auckland campus, is designed to prepare you for safe, competent, and culturally responsive practice.
 Enrolled nurses must work with access to, and seek when appropriate, guidance from a registered nurse or other registered health practitioner.*

 Enrol Now